Gideon Davies

-Gideon John Davies FMedSci, FRS (born 6 July 1964) is a British structural biologist and chemist known for his research on the structure, mechanism, and biological roles of carbohydrate-active enzymes.
+Gideon John Davies (born 6 July 1964) is a British structural biologist and chemist known for his research on the structure, mechanism, and biological roles of carbohydrate-active enzymes.
 He is a professor at the University of York and holds the Royal Society Ken Murray Research Professorship.
 His research work focusses on understanding how enzymes synthesise, break down, modify and interact with complex carbohydrates.

 Davies’s work has contributed to the fields of glycobiology, enzymology and structural biology, particularly in explaining enzyme-substrate interactions and the conformational pathways involved in catalysis.
 His research has widespread impact, notably in biotechnology and biomedicine, and his work has also led to the development of enzyme inhibitors and probes with applications in disease research, industrial processes, and the study of the human gut microbiome.

 He has received several notable honours, including the Davy Medal and the Gabor Medal of the Royal Society, and was part of the YSBL team that won the Queens Anniversary Prize in 2019.
 He was and has been elected as a fellow of The Royal Society, The Academy of Medical Sciences, The Royal Society of Chemistry, and as a member of the European Molecular Biology Organization (EMBO).
 Gideon Davies has recently been elected to the Council of the Royal Society.